DBSA Peer Specialist Core Training

 DBSA is a recognized leader in training for the peer specialist workforce: people who use their lived recovery experience to assist others in regaining hope and moving forward to achieve their goals.
 Learn about Peer Specialists

-DBSA Peer Specialist Core training is a 5-day training course that prepares people who live with mental illnesses to support the recovery of their peers.
-Facilitated by nationally recognized trainers, this comprehensive course delivers a foundation in recovery principles, peer support intervention techniques, and ethical practice.
+DBSA Peer Specialist Core Training is a 5-day training course that prepares people who live with mental health conditions to support the recovery of their peers.
+Facilitated by nationally recognized trainers, this comprehensive course delivers a foundation in recovery principles, peer support intervention skills, and ethical practice.

 The DBSA Peer Specialist training curriculum was first developed in affiliation with Appalachian Consulting Group, Inc., innovators of the pioneering Georgia Certified Peer Specialist Project, and supported under a cooperative agreement with CMHS/SAMHSA.

 Post-training testing measures participant knowledge of core training competencies and takes place online.
 Cost of testing is included registration fees.

 More Information on DBSA Peer Specialist Training

 DBSA Veterans Peer Specialist Training

 Are you already certified and looking for additional continuing education opportunities?
 Learn more.